 The regulations governing the examinations in August are somewhat different.
-For these, students can register up to May 29 (last Friday in May), 2009, and may do so even if several marks have not yet been obtained.
-These marks have to be delivered before August 28 (last Friday of August), 2009.
+For these, students can register up to May 31, 2010 and may do so even if several marks have not yet been obtained.
+These marks have to be delivered before August 31, 2010.

-There are 11 examinations scheduled each year (usually last Friday of the month if not an official holiday.
-Except for July: no examination at all).
+There are 11 examinations dates scheduled each year (usually the last Friday of the month, provided this is not an official holiday; in July there is no examination date at all).
 Please check the planning schedule on the notice boards at the FSA.
 Students should register for the examinations no later than the closing date.
 The diplomas are presented once every three months.
-If students need proof of graduation before the date of presentation (e.g. when applying for a job), they can obtain written proof of graduation from the examination committee.
+If students need proof of graduation before the date of presentation (e.g. when applying for a job), they can obtain written proof of graduation from the Examination Board.